 Our Mediasite Events business, both in the United States (US) and Japan, was significantly impacted by COVID.
 In early March 2020, all near-term, in-person events started to cancel due to concerns over the virus.
-While our US team's in-person pipeline for the remainder of March and April shrunk to zero, they quickly replaced in-person events with virtual events.
-Ever since late March 2020, our US team has been helping customers continue to have industry-specific, high-quality events via our virtual events platform, which utilizes MVP technology.
-As in-person events eventually resume, we are optimistic that virtual events will be an ongoing part of, or an addition to, the in-person event industry.
+While the Company's in-person pipeline for the remainder of March and April shrunk to zero, it quickly replaced in-person events with virtual events.
+Since late March 2020, the US team has been helping customers continue to hold high-quality events via our virtual events platform, which utilizes Mediasite technology.
+In-person events did not resume at a typical level in fiscal 2021 based on continued concern over virus variants.
+As in-person events resume, the Company is optimistic that virtual events will remain an ongoing solution for the event industry.